egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

     -V +52w host_rsa_key
 ```

-Let’s go over what all of this means.
+Let’s go over the above options:

-    -s: This is the private key that we just created that we will use to sign all of the other keys.
+    -s: This is the private key used to sign other keys.
-    -I: This is a name that is used to identify the certificate.
-It is used for logging purposes when the certificate is used for authentication.
+    -I: name identifies the certificate.
+Used in logging purposes when its certificate gets used for authentication.
-    -h: This marks the resulting certificate as a host key, as opposed to a client key.
+    -h: marks the resulting certificate as a host key, as opposed to a client key.
-    -n: This is used to identify the name (user or host) that is associated with this certificate.
+    -n: identifies the name (user or host) associated with this certificate.
-    -V: This specifies how long the certificate is valid for.
+    -V: specifies how long the certificate is valid for.
 In this instance, we specify that the certificate will expire in one year (52 weeks).

-Afterwards we specify the key that we want to sign.
+Afterward, we specify the key that we want to sign.

 In our case, to sign our own host RSA key, we will use a line that looks like this. identify this server as "`host_auth_server`".
 Then a prompt appears for the passphrase we used when creating the signing key: